Bedevil: Choo Choo Choo Choo

-In the desolate plains of outback Queensland, Ruby (played by Moffatt herself) and her family are haunted by invisible trains which run on a track beside their house.
+In the desolate plains of outback Queensland, Ruby (played by Moffatt) and her family are haunted by invisible trains which run on a track beside their house.
 The ghost of a young girl killed by a train drives Ruby and her family away.
 After many years Ruby returns to experience the ghostly presence yet again.

 Lovin' the Spin I'm in

 Imelda's people are Torres Strait Islanders.
 When her son Bebe and his love, Minnie, leave their community to escape opposition to their marriage, Imelda follows them to a small town in north Queensland.
 Tragedy strikes - Bebe and Minnie die, but the doomed couple never find peace.
 The spirits of Minnie and Bebe dance on a condemned warehouse and refuse to leave.